Underground Utility Strikes Toolbox Talk

 When performing excavation work and you come across a marked utility line, you must use another method other than heavy equipment.
 Some pointers on how to properly hand dig in these areas are:

-What Do You Do If You Hit An Underground Utility Line?
+What To Do If You Hit An Underground Utility Line

 Don’t stay in the area and try to assess the problem.
 The first thing that you should do if you hit an underground line is to clear the entire area.
 All crew members need to move out of the way.
 You can assess the situations from afar to be safe.